Treaty of Labuan: Aftermath

 The loss of Labuan was a big blow to Brunei, as Labuan was considered as its only gateway through the sea to the outside world.
-It was after the loss of Labuan that Brunei began to lose most of its territories, mainly to the Brooke Regime in Sarawak and British North Borneo Chartered Company in North Borneo.
+It was after the loss of Labuan that Brunei began to lose most of its territories, mainly to the Brooke regime in Raj of Sarawak and British North Borneo Chartered Company in North Borneo.

 Alleged expiration of the Treaty and request for the return of Labuan to Brunei

 In 1957, the British High Commissioner for Brunei Sir Anthony Abell made a proposal to the Brunei government and to the Secretary for the Colonies Alan Lennox-Boyd, in which the Crown Colony of Labuan was to be returned to Brunei after a long time since the island was ceded to Great Britain in December 1846.
 The Sultan did not agree with the proposal as he saw it as a motive by the Great Britain to accept the proposed merger of the three British Borneo Colonies of Brunei, Sabah and Sarawak into one administration.
 Sultan Omar Ali Saifuddien III demanded that the Island of Labuan be returned to Brunei alleging that the Treaty of Labuan expired after Labuan had been in possession of Great Britain for 100 years.
-Since it was clearly stated in the Treaty that Labuan was ceded forever although ceded by force, Sir Anthony Abell "denied the validity of the Sultan's arguments and said that he did not expect the British government would support Brunei claim for the return of Labuan."
-The talks between Brunei and Great Britain about the return of the island to Brunei continued until Labuan, together with Sarawak and North Borneo, joined the Federation of Malaysia in 1963.
+Since it was clearly stated in the Treaty that Labuan was ceded forever although ceded by force, Sir Anthony Abell "denied the validity of the Sultan's arguments and said that he did not expect the British government would support Brunei claim for the return of Labuan".
+The talks between Brunei and Great Britain about the return of the island to Brunei continued until Labuan, together with Sarawak and North Borneo, joined to form the Federation of Malaysia in 1963.